Category Archives: Cognitive Distortions

 Self-Appreciation

-Self-appreciation is recognizing and enjoying our good qualities, efforts, and achievements.
+Self-appreciation is mindfulness of our good qualities, efforts, and achievements.
 We have been beating ourselves up for our condition for too long.
-We deserve to experience the pride and satisfaction that complements our significance and positive individuality.
+We deserve to experience the pride and satisfaction that complements our significance and individuality.
 Self-appreciation dramatically regenerates our self-esteem while accelerating and consolidating neural restructuring.

 Proactive Neuroplasticity YouTube Series